zanderm73/milestone-3/README.md

 - While creating this project the platform CLoud9 that was used to write the code was acquired by Amazon therefore the project had to be migrated over to AWS Cloud.
 This caused many problems for this project in particular for instance I had to create a new Git repository as I could not access the initial one, I have since found a solution on how to do this on other projects.
 The requirements.txt file included a lot of packages that I did not download and this was preventing the project being deployed to Heroku, after researching the issue seems that the command being used stated all package in AWS Cloud and not just the local packages that I installed.
 This was solved with help from the users on Slack.

 ## Development and Deployment
-- The project was developed using Cloud9 and then AWS IDE Cloud as Cloud9 was disabled.
+- The project was developed using Cloud9 and then AWS IDE Cloud and GitPod as Cloud9 was disabled.
 - Github  was used as a code repository to ensure any changes were saved, https://github.com/zanderm73/milestone-3.
-The entire project can be cloned form the Github repository and can be then be run locally.
-For a cloned site to work the same as this project ensure that that the MongoDB database that is created has the same headings and the Mongo_URI is changed to the new database that you create.
-- The project has been deployed using Heroku where the config vars have been set to ‘IP - 0.0.0.0’ and ‘PORT - 5000’.
-Heroku has been linked to GitHub and it has been setup so that Heroku deploys the master branch of the GitHub repository.
+- The project was deployed using Heroku as a host which is also capable of storing environmental variables.
+The deployment variables have been set to ‘IP - 0.0.0.0’ and ‘PORT - 5000’.
+- To run this project on another machine, an IDE such as Gitpod with PIP, Git and Python3 installed would be required.
+The project can be cloned from GitHub using the HTTPS link above.
+All other packages that are required for the project to run locally have been provided and can be installed by typing ‘pip3 -r requirements.txt’ into the command line.
+An env.py file needs to be created in the IDE to store variables such as the database name and password.
+The database password in this project is reffered to by using 'MONGO_URI'.

 ## Credits